ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-03-17-smart-version-control-for-project-managers.md

 ![](/static/img/2017/03/scheme_7.png)

-It is no more a garden house – rather, it is a “pool house”.
+It is no more a garden house – rather, it is a "pool house".
 It is not finished yet.
 And for some awkward reason, the client asks the team to deliver whatever is done so far.

 ![](/static/img/2017/02/8.png)